 The lack of documentation

-repositories.
-Nix, being a functional language, is already hard enough
+pinning and breaking repositories.
+Nix, being a functional language, is already hard enough to generalize as

 , and having no solid ground to work off in terms of